Devon Koswal: Dordrecht

 Koswal came through the ranks at VV Alexandria, Spartaan '20, SBV Excelsior and FC Dordrecht, and made his debut for the senior team, coming on as a substitute for Kürşad Sürmeli in a 1–0 victory over NAC Breda.
 He made his full debut in a 3–0 defeat to Almere City.
+However, he would struggle with injuries the following years, limiting his playing time for the first team.